“What goes into the gut affects the health of the gut”

 Disclaimer: The following information is for educational purposes only.
 Please consult your health practitioner before making major dietary changes and do not stop your medications without medical advice.

-Inflammatory bowel diseases Ulcerative Colitis and Crohn’s Disease are common in affluent, meat, dairy and processed food eating nations and uncommon or non-existent in populations who subsist on minimally processed plant-based diets.
+Inflammatory bowel diseases Crohn’s Disease and Ulcerative Colitis are common in affluent, meat, dairy and processed food eating nations and uncommon or non-existent in populations who subsist on minimally processed plant-based diets.
 Both conditions affect the gut lining, our largest and most intimate interface with the ‘outside’ world, the food, microbes and digestive products of what we put in our mouths.
 These should be clues as to what causes and maintains these diseases – what goes into the gut affects the health of the gut.

 The typical Australian diet is a disaster for gut health.
 Constituents such as oils, animal fats and endotoxins from meat damage the intestinal barrier, effectively punching holes in the sieve that keeps out protein fragments and other molecules that can provoke an immune response.
 The result is an inflammatory reaction and further damage to the intestinal lining.
 Some animal proteins closely resemble our own and can provoke an immune attack on our own tissues, a process known as molecular mimicry.
 Dairy proteins seem to be most strongly associated with autoimmune disease.